-The insurance industry is a massive, complex, and often confusing landscape for consumers.
+The insurance industry is a massive, complex, and often confusing landscape for consumers, where false advertising in insurance can mislead even the most careful buyers.

-In the pursuit of gaining new customers, many insurance companies have resorted to using misleading or downright false advertising claims.
+In the pursuit of gaining new customers, many insurance companies have resorted to using misleading or downright false advertising claims, which is an example of false advertising in insurance that violates regulations.

 Key Takeaways